Alisah Bonaobra

 Alisah Nina Luz Salacot Bonaobra (born April 22, 1995) is a Filipino singer who participated in the second season of The Voice of the Philippines, in which she finished as runner-up.
 In 2016, she was a finalist in Eat Bulaga's Just Duet.
-In 2017, Bonaobra also competed in the fourteenth series of The X Factor finishing in eleventh place.
+In 2017, Bonaobra also competed in the fourteenth series of The X Factor been the sixth contestant eliminated.

 Early life

 Alisah Bonaobra was born to a family that made their living through selling at the sidewalk since 1987.
 She participated in singing contests such as Eat Bulaga's now-defunct Gymeoke segment.
 She studied at St. Scholastica's College's Conservatory of Arts, although her scholarship was revoked after she was found to have participated a televised karaoke contest while wearing her school uniform; this was prohibited under the rules of the college.

 Career

 In July 2014, Bonaobra rose to fame after a video of her performing "Let It Go" in a karaoke machine in Robinsons Place Manila was uploaded by Henrik Jensen.
 After the video viral online, Alisah became prominent in various singing competitions on television both locally and abroad.